Question - What do you mean by Human Resource Management? Explain various functions of Human Resource Management.

 Meaning of Human Resource Management

-According to Armstrong (1997), Human Resource Management can be defined as “a strategic approach to acquiring, developing, managing, motivating and gaining the commitment of the organisation’s key resource – the people who work in and for it.”
+According to Armstrong (1997), Human Resource Management can be defined as “a strategic approach to acquiring, developing, managing, motivating and gaining the commitment of the organization’s key resource – the people who work in and for it.”

 Functions of Human Resource Management

-Managerial Functions, and
+- Managerial Functions,

 The Managerial Functions of Human Resource Management are as follows:

 1. Human Resource Planning - In this function of HRM, the number and type of employees needed to accomplish organizational goals are determined.
 Research is an important part of this function, information is collected and analyzed to identify current and future human resource needs and to forecast changing values, attitudes, and behavior of employees and their impact on the organization.

 2. Organizing - In an organization tasks are allocated among its members, relationships are identified, and activities are integrated towards a common objective.
 Relationships are established among the employees so that they can collectively contribute to the attainment of the organization's goal.